cswclui/katacoda-scenarios-1/mstran-003/step02.md

 ```

-**Step 4:**  Wait about 10 seconds for the MOA to warm up and then check the logs of some target pods
+**Step 6:**  Wait about 10 seconds for the MOA to warm up and then check the logs of some of the target pods

 `kubectl logs sms -f`{{execute T1}}